ZakiZtraki/AndruinoBeginner/content/lessons/day04/lesson.md

 2. Connect the **positive** pin of the buzzer (`+`) to **digital pin 4** on the Arduino.
 3. Connect the **negative** pin (`–`) to **GND**.

-When you connect the positive pin directly to 5 V, the buzzer will beep continuously【484041617127296†L255-L263】.
+When you connect the positive pin directly to 5 V, the buzzer will beep continuously.
 To control when it turns on, connect it to a digital output.

 ### Example: Making a doorbell tone